Root-Down-Digital/DragonSync-iOS/README.md

 </div>

 ---

 > [!NOTE]
-> The rapid AI code development of DroneID and Dragonsync by alphafox02 are not something I intend to try to keep pace with.
-You can use my fork of DroneID as described below or write a new wrapper yourself.
-Alphafox initially supported this app, that is no more, so i do my best to make it work with WarDragon, though your best bet is using your own mind and gear.
+> Due to rapid code development of DroneID and Dragonsync by alphafox02, this app will always be a work in progress.
+You can use a fork of DroneID for FPV and ESP32 as described below, or write a new wrapper.
+>
+> **A wardragon is not required**: a WiFi adapter or ESP32 will see about 80% of consumer drones (WiFI RID).
+The SDR adds the ability to decode parts of Ocusync Drone-ID.

 ## What It Detects